JanOleKracht/HangmanConsoleGame/README.md

 # HangmanConsoleGame (Beginners Project)
-This project is my first **Hangman Game** that I developed using **C#** and my first upload to GitHub.
+This is my first project.
+Its a **Hangman Game** that I developed using **C#** and my first upload to GitHub.
 It is a classic word guessing game where the player has to guess a secret word by entering letters.
 The game ends either when the word is guessed or when the player runs out of lives.
 This is a simple but exciting project that helped me learn more about C# and console application development.

 ## Features
+- Selection between English or German words to guess
 - Random word selection from a predefined list(Plan is to later implement a SQL Database).
 - Guess letters or attempt to solve the word directly.
 - Visual representation of a hangman with a corresponding number of remaining lives.